Virginia elections put messaging on abortion, crime to the test

 Polling shows a tight race in the commonwealth.
 A University of Mary Washington poll released last week found 40 percent of respondents saying they favored Democratic majorities in both chambers next year, while 37 percent said they favored Republican majorities.
 The poll’s margin of error is plus or minus 3 points.

-Republican and Democratic groups and candidates have been infiltrating Virginia’s airwaves with spots pushing their messaging on the issue in recent months.
+Republican and Democratic groups and candidates have been infiltrating Virginia’s airwaves with spots pushing their messaging on their preferred issue in recent months.

 In July, Virginia House Republicans launched a six-figure ad buy targeting 12 House Democrats, painting them as extreme on crime and taxes.
 Meanwhile, Democrats have sought to capitalize on the party’s successful attacks on Republicans over abortion last cycle.

-Democrats point to the Virginia special House of Delegates race in January in the seventh state Senate district.
-Now-Del.
-Aaron Rouse (D), who campaigned heavily on the issue of abortion, flipped the seat, which represents swaths of Virginia Beach and Norfolk.
+Democrats point to the Virginia special House of Delegates race in January in the 7th state Senate District.
+Now-Sen. Aaron Rouse (D), who campaigned heavily on the issue of abortion, flipped the seat, which represents swaths of Virginia Beach and Norfolk.
 And two months before that, Democrats performed better than expected in the 2022 midterms.

-“The reason we believe that seat flipped for us is because of the messaging on women’s reproductive rights,” said state Sen. Mamie Locke (D), chair of the Virginia Senate Democratic Caucus.
-“I did door-knocking for that candidate and much of what we heard is ‘this candidate going to protect women’s right to choose?’”
+“The reason we believe that seat flipped for us is because of the messaging on women’s reproductive rights,” said state Sen. Mamie Locke (D), chairwoman of the Virginia Senate Democratic Caucus.
+“I did door-knocking for that candidate, and much of what we heard is, ‘This candidate going to protect women’s right to choose?’”

 “People know that the only thing that is stopping Virginia from becoming the next Florida is having a Democratic Senate,” Rahman said.

 The same University of Mary Washington poll found that 53 percent of Virginia voters said the Supreme Court decision to overturn Roe v.
-Wade last year would be a “major factor” for them at the ballot box.
-Twenty–three percent of respondents said abortion should be legal in all cases, while 34 percent said it should be legal in most cases.
-Another 27 percent of voters said abortion should be illegal in most cases, while eight percent said it should be illegal in all cases.
+Wade last year would be a “major factor” for them at the ballot box; 23 percent of respondents said abortion should be legal in all cases, while 34 percent said it should be legal in most cases.
+Another 27 percent of voters said abortion should be illegal in most cases, while 8 percent said it should be illegal in all cases.

 Republicans note that there is much more nuance in abortion messaging, noting how voters nationwide tend to be more supportive of a 15-week federal ban.